 For occasions such as corporate functions, company outings, team-building adventures, workshops and other special events, we specialize in large group flight excursions.
-With advance notice, we can easily handle parties of 30 or more in numerous balloons.
+With advance notice, we can easily handle parties of 30 or more in multiple balloons.
 This offers the atmosphere and excitement of a private hot air balloon festival!
-Contact us for group balloon flight rates.

 Plan to be with us approximately three to four hours from the meeting time.
 We will meet at our predetermined location, take the time to get to know all our passengers and introduce our pilots and ground crew members.
 Groups will be assigned to their pilot and we'll then proceed to the launch field.
 The preflight briefing will then be given during which the pilot and crew will explain everything and answer any questions.
 Guests are more than welcome to assist in the setup and inflation of the hot air balloons, or they may choose to observe and take photos.

 Once the inflation process begins, it will only be a matter of minutes before you will take to the sky in your beautiful balloon!
-The flight can range anywhere from 40 to 90 minutes, although most of our hot air balloon flights average about 45 minutes.
+The flight can range anywhere from 45 to 90 minutes.
+Flights during the Balloon Festival are 40-60 minutes.
 When it's time to land, our experienced ground crew will be close at hand to assist with deflating and packing up the hot air balloon for return to the meeting location.
-After we return, we will join in a customary champagne celebration to toast our balloon flight (non-alcoholic refreshments always available).
+After the flight, we will join in a customary champagne celebration to toast our balloon flight (non-alcoholic refreshments always available).

 Since balloons only travel as fast as the wind is blowing, we won't go much faster than 8 to 10 miles per hour near the ground.
 If the winds low to the ground are any quicker than that, takeoffs and landings become a bit tricky.
 In those cases, we may decide not to fly.
 See our weather requirements for more details.

-On average, our hot air balloon flights last about 45 minutes, so we will usually cover anywhere from 2 to 10 miles in that time.
+We will usually cover a distance of anywhere from 2 to 10 miles.
 Occasionally we will be able to make a round-trip journey using the famous "Albuquerque Box" winds, landing right back where we launched from!